 When you’re making use of a nail buffer, the coarse side should be used first to buff, followed by the finer grit for polishing and then to smooth, use the smoother end.

 Should I Buff My Nails Before Polish?

 Yes.
 When you buff your nails before coating them with polish, they tend to last longer.
-The reason is because, buffing creates a form of adhesive for polish to cling to.
+The reason is that buffing creates a form of adhesive for the polish to cling to.